dhruvburada/dhruvburada/README.md

 Aspiring Software Developer , Cyber Security & AI Enthusiast
 ------------------------------------------------------------

 Hey there!
-I'm Dhruv Burada, a second-year BTech Computer Engineering student with a relentless passion for technology and software development.
+I'm Dhruv Burada, a third-year BTech Computer Engineering student with a relentless passion for technology and software development.
 As an aspiring tech enthusiast, I am constantly seeking new challenges and opportunities to broaden my knowledge and skills in the ever-evolving tech landscape.

 * 🌍  I'm based in Rajkot,India
 * 👨‍🦰 I'm 20